FIBA 3x3 Champions Cup

 The FIBA 3x3 Champions Cup is a 3x3 basketball tournament for national teams organized by the International Basketball Federation (FIBA).
 The debut of the tournament was held in March 2025 in Bangkok, Thailand.
 The current champions are Serbia in the men's division and Canada in the women's division.
+It features the defending champion, the World Cup and continental cup winners, the host and the highest-ranked team(s).